 A high-level signalling flow for the AI/ML use case related to Load Balancing with Model Training and Model Inference in a NG-RAN node is shown in Figure 5.2.2-2 below.

-Figure 5.2.2-2: Model Training and Model Inference in a NG-RAN node
+Figure 5.2.2-2.
+Model Training and Model Inference in a NG-RAN node

 Step 0: NG-RAN node 2 is assumed to have an AI/ML model optionally, which can provide NG-RAN node 1 with useful input information, such as predicted resource status, etc.